 Compare numbers.
 EEK.CC.6.
-Compare the Level IV AA Students will: EEK.CC.6.
-Identify whether the number of objects in one group is more than, less than, or equal to the K.CC6.
-Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies. number of objects to determine more or less. number of objects in another group.
+Level IV AA Students will: K.CC6.
+Identify whether the number of objects in one group is number of objects to number of objects in another group. greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.
+1 determine more or less.
 Ex.
 Given two groups of blocks, one group has eight blocks and the other has five, identify which group has less blocks.
-Include groups with up to ten objects.
+1 Include groups with up to ten objects.
 Level III AA Students will: EEK.CC.6.
 Identify whether the number of objects in one group is more or less (when the quantities are clearly different) in another group.
 Level II AA Students will: EEK.CC.6.
 Given two groups of different quantities of objects, identify which group has more.
 Level I AA Students will: EEK.CC.6.
 Given a group of one and a group of ten objects, identify which group has more.
 K.CC7 .
 Compare two numbers between 1 and 10 presented as written numerals.
 EEK.CC.7.
-Compare numbers 1-10 to determine Level IV AA Students will: EEK.CC.7.
+Compare numbers Level IV AA Students will: EEK.CC.7.
 Compare sets of two numbers (1-10) to determine more, less or equal. more, less or equal Level III AA Students will: EEK.CC.7.
 Compare two numbers (1-10) to determine more, less or equal.
 Level II AA Students will: EEK.CC.7.
 Given two numbers (1-10) the student determines which number is more or less.
 Level I AA Students will: EEK.CC.7.
 Given two numbers, identify which number is more.
 Operations and Algebraic Thinking Understand addition as putting together and adding to, and understand subtraction as taking apart and taking from.
 EEK.OA.1.
 Represent addition as "putting together" Level IV AA Students will: EEK.OA.1.
 Represent addition as "putting together" and subtraction as "taking from" with quantities to 10.
 K.OA.1.
 Represent addition and subtraction with objects, fingers, mental images, drawings, sounds (e.g., claps), acting out situations, verbal explanations, expressions, or equations. or subtraction as "taking from" in everyday activities.
 Level III AA Students will: EEK.OA.1.
 Represent addition as "putting together" and subtraction as "taking from" with quantities to 5.
 Level II AA Students will: EEK.OA.1.
 Follow directions to "put together" by adding one and "take from" by taking away one.
 Level I AA Students will: EEK.OA.1.
 Follow directions to "put together" by adding one.